PremT0301/HireLens/README.md

 ## 🧠 Machine Learning Pipeline

-The "Brain" of SmartHireAI is a custom-built Python service.
+The "Brain" of HireLens AI is a custom-built Python service.

 ### 1. Named Entity Recognition (NER) model
 *   **Purpose**: To read a resume like a human recruiter would.